-Initially, the blue tiles are stacked on the left track, and the orange tiles are on the right track.
-There are two goals to be played on the Panex puzzle.
-The first is to transfer one tower from a side track to the center track.
-The second is to exchange two side towers.
+Initially, the blue tiles are stacked on the left track, and the orange (white) tiles on the right track.
+They are two goals (objectives) to be played on the Panex puzzle.
+One, to transport (or transfer) one tower from a side track to the center track.
+Two, to exchange two side towers.